 Other attorneys often request him to seek reversals for their clients on appeal or to protect the results obtained in the trial court.
 John has presented oral argument on appeal more than 30 times.
-While John has significant experience in private and public-sector matters, he is best known as an advocate, author, and speaker on constitutional law, land-use litigation, appellate practice, telecommunications law, and defamation.
+While John has significant experience in private and public-sector matters, he is best known as an advocate, author, and speaker on constitutional law, land-use litigation, appellate practice, First Amendment law, and defamation.
 He routinely receives and accepts invitations to speak at annual state and national programs on topics related to one of these areas of focus.

 John frequently assists attorneys to prepare for high-stakes appellate arguments.
-As part of that work he has served as a justice in moot courts for attorneys from Georgia, Wisconsin, and Texas in matters before the United States Supreme Court, and has worked with more than one dozen attorneys in preparing for arguments to the Minnesota Supreme Court.
+As part of that work he has served as a justice in moot courts for attorneys from Washington D.C., Georgia, Wisconsin, and Texas in matters before the United States Supreme Court, and has worked with more than one dozen attorneys in preparing for arguments to the Minnesota Supreme Court.

 - Fairbrook Leasing Inc. v.
 Mesaba Aviation, Inc., 519 F.3d 421 (8th Cir.
 2008).
 Obtained ruling affirming entry of summary judgment on behalf of defendant on $35 million claim for damages arising from alleged breach of term sheet regarding purchase of thirty jets and leasing of twenty additional jets.

 - Kottschade v.
 City of Rochester, 319 F.3d 1038 (8th Cir.), cert. denied, 540 U.S. 825 (2003).
 Defeated “test case” created by property rights groups seeking to expand federal jurisdiction over ordinary claims that local regulations of land use constitute takings of property for which the owner receives compensation and attorneys fees.